-- 1. Apply dig blueprint to designate dig areas - 2.
+- 1. Apply a dig blueprint to designate dig areas - 2.
 Wait for miners to dig - 3.
-Apply build buildprint to designate buildings - 4.
-Apply place buildprint to designate stockpiles - 5.
-Apply query blueprint to configure stockpiles - 6.
+Apply a build buildprint to designate buildings - 4.
+Apply a place buildprint to designate stockpiles - 5.
+Apply a query blueprint to configure stockpiles - 6.
 Wait for buildings to get built - 7.
 Apply a different query blueprint to configure rooms

 Those three "apply"s in the middle might as well get done in one command instead of three.
-A #meta blueprint can encode that sequence.
-A meta blueprint refers to other blueprints in the same file by their label (see the Modeline markers section above) in the same format used by the quickfort command: <sheet name>/<label>, or just / <label> for blueprints in .csv files or blueprints in the same spreadsheet sheet as the #meta blueprint that references them.
+A #meta blueprint can help with that.
+A meta blueprint refers to other blueprints in the same file by their label (see the Modeline markers section above) in the same format used by the quickfort command: <sheet name>/<label>, or just /<label> for blueprints in .csv files or blueprints in the same spreadsheet sheet as the #meta blueprint that references them.

 A few examples might make this clearer.
-Say you have a .csv file with the "bed" blueprints in the previous section:
+Say you have a .csv file with blueprints that prepare bedrooms for your dwarves:

 '''

-#dig label(bed1)
+#dig label(bed1) dig out the rooms

 ...

-#build label(bed2)
+#build label(bed2) build the furniture

 ...

-#place label(bed3)
+#place label(bed3) add food stockpiles

 ...

-#query label(bed4)
+#query label(bed4) configure stockpiles

 ...

-#query label(bed5)
+#query label(bed5) set the built beds as rooms

 ...

 '''